o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/concepts.md

 **Product Asset**
 A product asset is game content that is loaded and used in the runtime game.
 A product asset is generated from a source asset during asset processing using a builder.
 The product asset is often a modified version of the source asset, such as image content that is compressed and otherwise optimized for runtime.
 Product assets reference their product dependencies.
 See also **Source Asset**.
 When running a game using the O3DE asset system, only product assets are available.
 The source assets are not available.
-This includes running the game in the O3DE Editor or in a platform\-specific launcher.
+This includes running the game in the O3DE Editor or in a platform-specific launcher.
 When packaging a game using the Asset Bundler, only product assets are bundled.
 Product assets are available only from the asset cache or from asset bundles.
-When working with slices, keep in mind that only dynamic slices can be used at run\-time.
-Non\-dynamic slices, even if they are product assets, should not be included in bundles.
+When working with slices, keep in mind that only dynamic slices can be used at run-time.
+Non-dynamic slices, even if they are product assets, should not be included in bundles.
 For more information about the asset life cycle, see [Working with the Asset Pipeline and asset files](/docs/user-guide/assets/).

 **Product Dependency**